DefinetlyNotAI/Logicytics/docs/README.md

 ## Safety rule of thumb

 Logicytics can collect sensitive local evidence.
 Only run it on systems and data you are authorized to examine.
 Start with `preflight`, review the plan, use the smallest profile that answers the question, and inspect the selected capabilities before authorizing a run.

+## A normal operator workflow

+1. Install or repair the managed environment with the installer.
+2. Run `preflight`; resolve invalid sources before collecting.
+3. Create a `plan` for the exact mode and selectors you intend to use.
+4. Review the collector IDs, declared capabilities, output location, and any sensitive sources.
+Add exclusions or `--block-capability` where needed.
+5. Run only after adding `--acknowledge-authorization` deliberately.
+6. Read `manifest.json` before relying on or sharing the output.
+A package is evidence delivery, not a success signal by itself.

+The engine intentionally records skipped, partial, failed, and cancelled work instead of silently treating it as success.
+Those statuses are useful evidence: read them before retrying or expanding scope.

 ## Documentation conventions